 - Prior to this meeting a notice was posted in the newspapers in Adams, Clay, Nuckolls, and Webster Counties and that each member of the Board received a copy of the proposed agenda.
-The agenda for this meeting was kept continuously current and was available for public inspection at the South Heartland District Health Department, 606 N. Minnesota Ave, Suite 2, Hastings, Nebraska.
-This meeting is being held in open session. - A copy of the Nebraska Open Meeting Law has been posted in this meeting room and is available for the public's review.
+The agenda for this meeting was kept continuously current and was available for public inspection at the South Heartland District Health Department, 606 N. Minnesota Ave, Suite 2, Hastings, Nebraska and on the Department's website, southheartlandhealth.org.
+This meeting is being held in open session. - A copy of the Nebraska Open Meeting Law has been posted in this meeting room and on the SHDHD website and is available for the public's review.